ByteTrix/Thinkific-Downloader/README.md

 python thinkidownloader3.py

 ```

+> **Resume/Backup System:**
+> - Download status is tracked in `.download_status.json` (atomic, cross-platform)
+> - A backup `.download_status.json.bak` is created automatically before each update
+> - If interrupted, simply rerun the downloader to resume from where you left off
+> - Works seamlessly on Windows, Mac, and Linux

 > 📖 **Need detailed setup instructions?** Check out our comprehensive [**SETUP.md**](SETUP.md) guide for step-by-step installation, troubleshooting, and configuration options.